If you are looking for the best tea for anxiety and stress, you have many options. From herbal teas to tea leaf blends, there is a tea for everyon.

 Mushroom Tea: A New Way to Dampen Stress

 Medicinal mushrooms are well-known to help improve gut health and nerve health.
-In fact, one study found that in women with fibromyalgia, using Reishi mushrooms helped to increase feelings of happiness and reduced depression symptoms.
+In fact, one study found that in women with fibromyalgia, using Reishi mushrooms helped to increase feelings of happiness and reduce depression symptoms.

 Not only that, Lion’s mane mushrooms may reduce anxiety according to some research.